 Welcome to Barbie’s Dream House.
 Did we mention it was a fever dream?
 Making a Barbie movie is one thing, but making a Barbie movie directed by indie darling Greta Gerwig of Lady Bird and Little Women fame is a completely different beast.
-Set to release July 21, 2023 — the hype is building with each new plot detail, poster, and unearthed Letterboxd account we get.
-The film has even been snatching up Hollywood celebs in its manicured plastic fists to the point where it’s getting harder and harder to keep track.
-Below, all the casting, trailer, release-date, soundtrack, and underwear-merch details we know so far about Barbie.
+The hype built with each new plot detail, poster, and unearthed Letterboxd account we got ahead of the July 21 release.
+The film has even been snatching up Hollywood celebs in its manicured plastic fists to the point where it’s getting harder and harder to keep track of them.
+Below, all the casting, trailer, release-date, soundtrack, world-tour, and underwear-merch details we know so far about Barbie.
 C’mon, jump in.

 Can I get the Barbie basics?